bowenkeller/inet4031_lab9_crudecrud/README.md

 # inet4031_lab9_crudecrud
 Updated Crude CRUD made by Stardust Crusaders scrum team for UMN INET 4031 lab 9

-# INET 4031 Lab 9 – Infrastructure and Deployment
+# INET 4031 Lab 9 – Updated Crude

 ## Program Description
 This lab focuses on setting up a complete virtualized infrastructure and deploying a web-based application in a controlled environment.
 The objective is to simulate a real-world IT workflow where systems are configured, connected, and tested before being used in production.